Last updated on November 17th, 2023 at 05:42 am

 Use Trusted Transportation

 Getting from place to place to experience tourist attractions can be stressful.
 It is important that you also protect yourself while doing so.
-Rely on trusted public transportation methods like taxi stands and buses.
+As you travel from San Jose or Liberia airports, rely on trusted public transportation methods like authorized taxi stands, shuttle companies, and public buses.
 Popular tourist hotspots usually have many options for travel, so make sure you choose reliable public transportation like licensed taxi stands and taxi drivers.
 If you cannot verify official taxis, then do not take them.

 Travel in Groups During the Day